vinokanth92/emailservice/README.md

 ### 1. Overview
 The objective of this service is to expose an API to send out emails.
 The API supports multiple recipients, cc and bcc email IDs.
 In the backend, the email service utilizes SendGrid and MailGun email services to fullfil the request.
-The service is designed such a way that if any of the aformentioned services failed, automatic failover to the available one will be performed.
+If any of the aformentioned email fulfilment services failed, automatic failover to the available one will be perfomed.

 ### 2. API Documentation